Albuquerque New Mexico Temple Wiki

 Celestial Room

-The Celestial Room, a place for prayer and meditation representing Heaven, is at the east end of the temple on the center line, between the instruction rooms.
+The Celestial Room, a place for prayer and meditation representing Heaven, is at the east end of the temple on the center lines.

 Copyright Intellectual Reserve